-But for some reason, I’m still now always “proud” of the amount of online dating I’ve conquered.
+But I’m still not always proud of the amount of online dating I’ve conquered.
 I say conquered emphatically, because if you’ve ever online dated, babe you know—you’re a trooper.
 I struggle with the reality that finding love has been reduced to a reward-based and dopamine-inducing yearning to be noticed, matched, liked, and desired.
-The quick flick of a finger left, right, up, or down through profiles of people who, just like you, are beautiful and imperfect humans searching for love and connection troubles me at times.

 The whole notion is frankly wild.
 And while I see the good and the bad of online dating, I’m learning to drop the stigma.
-I’m honestly a firm believer that online dating is such a great tool for finding love… or at least having fun!
+I’m a firm believer that online dating is such a great tool for finding love… or at least having fun!
 (Hot take: If you want, try using the apps for both.)
-After all, I never would have met my husband if it wasn’t for Bumble, and the truth is that the stars really do have to align for things to work out.

-Perhaps online dating isn’t the old school love we all grew up yearning for.
-You know the one: Where we bump into prince(ess) charming walking our dog or whatever.
-However, online dating is so good for so many reasons.
+Perhaps online dating isn’t the old-school love we all grew up yearning for.
+But online dating is so good for so many reasons.
 Learning how to navigate it without flailing (too much), letting the apps do the work for you, and going in with confidence to what could be your first date with Mr. or Mrs. Forever is an art.

-I learned *a lot* in my five years of online dating and I’ve polled my girlfriends who are still in the game for their online dating advice.
-Keep reading for our favorite tips on how to slay the apps, not lose yourself in the game—and perhaps most important, stay sane.
+I learned *a lot* in my five years of online dating, and I’ve polled my girlfriends who are still in the game for their online dating advice.
+Keep reading for our favorite tips on how to slay the apps without losing yourself in the game.
+And perhaps most important: stay sane.

 I’m kicking things off with my biggest tip.
 My first online dating experience is burned into my mind.
 Looking back on it, I did everything wrong.
 I matched with a guy who seemed cute and cool.
 We had the best text banter, and we talked A LOT.
 I’m talking 2-3 weeks of back-and-forth texting all day long.
 There were a few hours-long phone calls thrown into the mix, and if memory serves me right, I think we even emailed each other.
 Oh, and did I mention we followed each other on Instagram prior to meeting up?

 Personally, I think it feels safer and more protective of your time and energy not to dig in too deep until you know it’s worth it.
-There are a lot of fish in the online dating sea, and you can easily get sucked into wasting some major time.
-Don’t forget: You and every minute of your time is valuable!
-The time you pour into online dating is also time you could be pouring into you.
+There is a lot of fish in the online dating sea, and you can easily get sucked into wasting some major time.
+Don’t forget: You and every minute of your time are valuable.
+The time you pour into online dating is also the time you could be pouring into yourself.
 You are way more than worth it.

-What You See Is What You Get (Kind Of)
+What You See Is What You Get (Sort Of)

 Oftentimes, we project onto photos, profiles, and texts who we want the other person to be.
 It’s easy to ignore some red flags in photos if you see a few things that pique your interest and create an idea of who the person is.
 I’d often get back from a bummer date only to re-analyze someone’s photos or profile and notice the thing I wasn’t into on the date.

 An example: It may sound vain, but we all have different physical attributes that are important to us.
-If you’re a teeth person, make sure you see those bright whites in photos.
-If it’s style you’re attracted to, look closely at their full-body shots.
 If those things are important to you, you’ll save time and energy by being a little detail-oriented while looking through their pics.
 Also, don’t lie to yourself.
-If there’s something on their profile that you think would be hard-pass, trust it or ask about it in advance.
+If there’s something on their profile that you think would be a hard-pass, trust it or ask about it in advance.
 People don’t casually throw details on their profiles if they aren’t important to them.
 Don’t waste time on a date if you don’t like what you see.
 Your eyes don’t lie.